 Pritchard highlighted Master Builders Solutions’ new chemically enhanced synthetic macrofibres for concrete as a good example of this global expertise.
 “These fibres provide post-crack performance equal to that obtained with typical, commercially available synthetic macrofibres at a reduced dosage, and they can eliminate the need for welded wire reinforcement and conventional steel bars as secondary reinforcement.”

 BASF’s principal solutions for concrete, however, are its admixtures.
 “These played a crucial role during the construction of the Burj Khalifa, in which concrete could be pumped to world record heights of 600 m.
-This success resulted in the choice of MasterGlenium Sky admixtures for the construction of Kingdom Tower in Jeddah,”
+This success resulted in the choice of MasterGlenium Sky admixtures for the construction of Kingdom Tower in Jeddah,” he pointed out.

 With other construction solutions, BASF has also made significant contributions to other projects in the Gulf.
 These include the first 3D printed office in the world (the temporary office of the Museum of the Future in Dubai), Dubai Airport, the Louvre museum in Abu Dhabi, new cultural centres in Kuwait and Makkah, Pritchard says, adding that almost every iconic and major project in the Middle East region has been

 built with the help of BASF’s German technologies.